Hoshikara/djdao-ac-knob-mod/README.md

 ## Parts of interest:
 - `1` is the U bracket, replace it with the custom U bracket.
 - `2` is the bottom plastic bushing, replace it with a MF148ZZ ball bearing.
-The hole in the U bracket may require sanding to fit the bearing.
+The hole in the U bracket may require sanding to fit the bearing, but try press fitting the bearing first.
 - `3` is the shaft of the assembly.
 This part will likely require sanding, do so **only enough** to fit through the MF106ZZ bearing.
 - `8` is the top plate, replace it with the custom top plate.
 - `9` is the top plastic bushing, replace it with a MF106ZZ ball bearing.